Rishaw-Developer/ReactNativeClone/README.md

+# ReactNativeClone
+This is a project which a clone of [reactnative.dev](reactnative.dev) site.
+It's not a fully clone of react native site.
+You can go and checkout my app now.

+## My app link

+My app link is [MyappLink](https://native-clone.web.app/).

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).